 Changzhi Shanxi, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the main mobile providers.
-Purchase local goods SIM cards at official stores with your passport; real-name registration is mandatory.
+Purchase local goods SIM cards in authorized shops with your passport; real-name registration is mandatory.
 Affordable data packages feature good coverage.

 You might need a Chinese mobile number for registration in some public Wi-Fi networks.
 A Virtual Private Network (VPN) is necessary to bypass internet restrictions.
 Install and test your VPN before arriving.